"The bat that caused BBCOR Certification."

 What current baseball bats are the most similar to the 2009 Easton Stealth?

 Given the BBCOR standard, there will--technically--never be a bat like the Easton Stealth again.
-However, here are three BBCOR bats that similar in terms of superior performance, according to players and coaches.
+However, here are the most popular BBCOR bats that similar in terms of superior performance, according to players and coaches.